 The primary environmental risks associated with the operation of the Cardinal facility and the Whitecourt facility include potential air quality and emissions issues, soil and water contamination resulting from oil spills, issues around the storage and handling of chemicals used in normal operations and, in the case of the Whitecourt facility, storage of wood waste fuel on site.
 The Corporation has procedures in place to prevent and minimize any impact of the foregoing, which procedures meet generally acceptable industry practices.
 The primary environmental risks associated with the operation of the hydro power facilities include possible dam failure which results in upstream or downstream flooding, and equipment failure which results in oil or other lubricants being spilled into the waterway.
 In addition, the operation of a hydro power facility may cause the water in the associated waterway to flow faster, or slower, which could result in water flow issues which could impact fish population, water quality and potential increases in soil erosion around a dam facility.
-In order to monitor and mitigate these risks, the Corporation completes facility inspections and ensures each of its facilities are in compliance with the appropriate regulatory bird population, harm to the local bat population as well as concerns over sound levels and visual "harm" to the scenic environment around the facility.
-In order to monitor and mitigate these risks, the Corporation completes facility inspections completes facility inspections and ensures is facility inspections and ensures to the local migratory bird population, harm to the local bat population as well as concerns over sound levels and visual "harm" to the scenic environment around the facility.
+In order to monitor and mitigate these risks, the Corporation completes facility inspections and ensures each of its facilities are in compliance with the appropriate regulatory requirements.
+The primary environmental risks associated with the operation of the Erie Shores Wind Farm include potential harm to the local migratory bird population, harm to the local bat population as well as concerns over sound levels and visual "harm" to the scenic environment around the facility.
 In order to monitor and mitigate these risks, the Corporation completes facility inspections and ensures its facilities are in compliance with the appropriate regulatory requirements.
-However, in the event of sound complaints or impacts, the Corporation could be subject to claims,
+However, in the event of sound complaints or impacts, the Corporation could be subject to claims, costs and/or enforcement actions.